Jump to Section: On Land | In the Bay

 Located just outside Seward, the Abode Well Cabins are tucked back amidst four acres of trees.
 Of the 13 available rooms, six are King Cabins (which includes a kitchenette and sleeps up to three) and one is a "family cabin," which has a full kitchen, separate bedrooms and sleeps up to eight with two queen beds, two twins, plus a queen-size sleeper sofa.
 There are also six Queen Studio Rooms available, with similar amenities to the King Cabins.

-In the Bay//Exclusive lodging a short boat ride from Seward.
-Unlimited Kayaking included with stay.
+In the Bay//Exclusive lodging a short boat ride or flight from Seward

 Experience complete immersion in the wonders of wild coastal Alaska, and stay in spacious, bright yurts (circular, reinforced tent-like structures) on a private one-acre island.
 Inside, the yurts are warm and comfy, outside you'll find private decks, as well as boardwalks and fire rings.
 They also provide complimentary sea kayaks, rowboat, and fishing gear.
 All of this is just a 9-mile boat ride from the Seward Boat Harbor.